ashbhir/my-site/src/pages/quora-post-viral/index.md

 ---
 title: Look ma, my post just got viral on Quora!
-date: "2017-02-15"
+date: "2016-02-15"
 ---

 After writing some random posts on quora and getting a maximum of 30 upvotes, one of my post suddenly shot up and in no time I saw people from all over the world upvoting, commenting and sharing my post.
-I even started getting facebook friend requests by random people - mostly girls :) I got 25k upvotes within a week!
+I even started getting facebook friend requests by random people.
+Surprisingly, I got 25k upvotes within a week!
 So here's what the post was about.

 > This article was originally published in [Quora](https://www.quora.com/What-is-the-first-thing-you-did-with-your-salary/answer/Ashish-Gambhir)